Skip to main content

 Around 90min from Hobart is Mount Field National Park.
 Along with Freycinet on the east coast, it’s Tasmania’s oldest national park (1916).
 Check-in at the visitor centre and plan a snowy bushwalk past glacial tarns, frost-dusted cushion plants and ice-crusted pandani.

-To see snow in Hobart, the easiest access is on kunanyi / Mount Wellington.
+To see snow in Hobart, the easiest access is on Kunanyi / Mount Wellington.
 Check how far up Pinnacle Rd you can drive on the Hobart City Council website, and survey the snow in advance via their snow-cam.

 Or just drive into the central highlands and see what you can see.
-The sealed Highland Lakes Rd to yingina / Great Lake, heading north from Bothwell or south from Deloraine, will take you into Tasmania’s snowy heartland.
+The sealed Highland Lakes Rd to Yingina / Great Lake, heading north from Bothwell or south from Deloraine, will take you into Tasmania’s snowy heartland.

 Get kitted-up